programarivm/csrf-shield/README.md

 ### 2. Instantiation

-Just make sure that a PHP session is been started already and then use a `CsrfShield\Protection` object as it is shown below.
+Make sure that a PHP session is been started already and then use a `CsrfShield\Protection` object as it is shown below.

 To create/store a new CSRF token into the session: